 Easy Homemade Blueberry Sauce

-There’s nothing better than a homemade blueberry compote to top of your desserts and fancy brunch items and this recipe is so easy and addicting, you’ll never run out of ways to use it!
+There’s nothing better than a homemade blueberry compote to top off your desserts and fancy brunch items and this recipe is so addicting when served warm over Belgian waffles and cheese blintz or at room temperature over no-bake cheesecake.

 - Blueberries – Use fresh blueberries or frozen.
 If using fresh berries, make sure to wash them and pick out any debris or little stems.